 Blown Head Gasket

 Here is another thing that might make you nervous.
-Sometimes, white smoke means that there is something wrong with the cooling system that is exposing coolant to a high temperature and pressure, such as blown or breached the head gasket seal.
+Sometimes, white smoke means that there is something wrong with the cooling system that is exposing coolant to a high temperature and pressure, such as a blown or breached head gasket seal.
 Since the head gasket seal is designed to fail before something more essential, like the engine block, does.

 If you believe a blown head gasket is truly the cause, it is best to take your vehicle to a professional, as the problem might require an expert and their equipment.
 Get it taken care of swiftly.

-Like the cracked cylinder this is less likely to be a cause if white smoke wasn’t present before the oil change.
+Like the cracked cylinder, this is less likely to be a cause if white smoke wasn’t present before the oil change.